henokrb/MERN-CRUD/README.md

 # 🤘 MERN Stack CRUD Progressive Web Application (PWA)

-MERN Stack CRUD **Progressive Web Application (PWA)** built with React v17+, RRDv6+, Node.js, Express.js MongoDB and Mongoose ODM.
+MERN Stack CRUD built with React v17+, RRDv6+, Node.js, Express.js MongoDB and Mongoose ODM.

 **You can import the JSON File named 'Cruds' to your MongoDB.
 You will find it in the Server Folder**

 [Download](https://github.com/jackbalageru/MERN-CRUD) | [Developer Portfolio](https://henok.us)

-## Progressive Web App (PWA)

-**Why PWA?**

-- Works offline
-- Works on slower connections
-- Installable on Mobile Phones, Tabs and Desktop
-- Cross Platform (work on all browsers/systems)
-- Discoverable (on the search engines)
-- Responsive
-- Fast and lightweight

 **Developed with ❤️ by [Henok R. Bedassa](https://henok.us/).
 If you love my project please star ⭐️ my repo!**